Skip to content

 Description

 Removes your application from the specified environment, freeing resources and making the URL inaccessible.
-This action is irreversible.

 Arguments